JAMelendezD/Circle2Square/README.md

   <em>sigma = 12</em>
 </p>

-Based on this we finally provide a comparison between both models and the selected value of $\sigma = 11$
+Based on this we finally provide a comparison between both models and the selected value of $\sigma = 11$ that optimizes the average to a value of 1.872 which is only 0.02 off the target value.